Estimation of Population Linear Spectral Statistics by Marchenko--Pastur Inversion: Introduction

 for a function $g$ defined on an interval containing $\lambda_1,\dots,\lambda_d$.
-Influential examples include the log-determinant (see e.g. \cite{CaiZhou2015_MinimaxLogDet}), limiting mean and covariance formulas for spectral CLTs (see eg. \cite{BaiCLT}), or deterministic equivalents to generalized linear spectral statistics of the form $\frac{1}{d} \tr\big( f(\bm{S}_n) g(\Sigma_n) \big)$ (see Remark \ref{Remark_GLSS}).
-Contrary to the classical regime $d \ll n$, the eigenvalues of the sample covariance matrix
+Influential examples include the log-determinant (see e.g. \cite{CaiZhou2015_MinimaxLogDet}), formulas for the limiting mean and covariance in spectral CLTs (see e.g. \cite{BaiCLT}), or deterministic equivalents to generalized linear spectral statistics of the form $\frac{1}{d} \tr\big( f(\bm{S}_n) g(\Sigma_n) \big)$ (see Remark~\ref{Remark_GLSS}).
+Contrary to the classical regime $d = o(n)$, the eigenvalues of the sample covariance matrix

 are inconsistent estimators for $\lambda_1,\dots,\lambda_d$, when the dimension $d$ is comparable to the sample size $n$.
 In random matrix theory, high-dimensional data is modeled by the assumption that the dimension $d$ grows with $n$ such that $\frac{d}{n} \to c_\infty$ holds for some $c_\infty>0$.
 In this asymptotic regime, the celebrated Marchenko--Pastur law characterizes the first-order asymptotic behavior of the eigenvalues of $\bm{S}_n$.
-Due to their availability in practice, linear spectral statistics of the form $\frac{1}{d} \tr(f(\bm{S}_n))$ have been used extensively for hypothesis testing in high-dimensional settings, see e.g. \cite{BaiCLT, Testing3, Testing2, Testing1, Testing4}. \\[0.5em] This article develops estimators for population linear spectral statistics $L_n(g)$ in the high-dimensional regime with error rate of order $\mathcal{O}(n^{\varepsilon-1})$ for any $\varepsilon > 0$, when the function $g$ is holomorphic on a sufficiently large subset of $\C$.
-In this general, nonparametric setting, the method introduced here is the first eigen-inference method whose error rate is proved to be below $\mathcal{O}(n^{-\frac{1}{2}})$.
-The rate $\mathcal{O}(n^{-\frac{1}{2}})$ was achieved in \cite{MPIKong} for the first two moments $g(\lambda)=\lambda$ and $g(\lambda) = \lambda^2$.
-In the parametric setting, where the population eigenvalues are assumed to take only $k$ distinct values for fixed $k \in \N$ and all $n \in \N$, a rate of $\mathcal{O}(n^{-1})$ was achieved by both \cite{MPIBaiChenYao} and \cite{Speicher2008}.
-A key innovation of the proposed method is that it gives data-driven criteria for describing the domain on which a function $g$ must be holomorphic for the PLSS $L_n(g)$ to be estimateable with rate $\mathcal{O}(n^{\varepsilon-1})$, see Theorem~\ref{Thm_Consistency} and Corollary~\ref{Cor_PLSS_Consistency}.
+Due to their availability in practice, linear spectral statistics of the form $\frac{1}{d} \tr(f(\bm{S}_n))$ have been used extensively for hypothesis testing in high-dimensional settings, see e.g. \cite{BaiCLT, Testing3, Testing2, Testing1, Testing4}. \ Figure~\ref{Fig_Monomial_comparison} shows that the proposed method performs almost identically to the specialized estimator of Bai--Chen--Yao.
+Thus, for this class of examples, the general contour-based approach does not appear to lose accuracy compared with a method designed specifically for moment estimation. \ under general non-parametric population spectral distributions, it is the first method with a proven error rate of $\mathcal{O}(n^{\varepsilon-1})$.
+At the same time, the simulations indicate that it remains competitive with specialized eigen-inference methods in settings where those methods apply.
+Moreover, the method naturally provides diagnostics for deciding when separated spectral components can be analyzed independently of the bulk, and, in the Gaussian case, it also yields a practical route to confidence intervals for population linear spectral statistics.